h44z/seafile-docker-ce/README.md

 - It is based on the official docker image (https://github.com/haiwen/seafile-docker).

-- The image only contains the community edition of seafile.
+- The image only contains the community edition of Seafile.
 The build process has been simplified and improved in comparison to the official image.

 - It is possible to use this image with an existing, none dockerized Seafile installation.
 The usage of an external reverse proxy (like nginx) is also supported.